 When I was pregnant with my second son, I can remember going to playgroup, desperately asking other pregnant mothers how their older kids were coping with the idea of having a new baby in the family.
-One mum told me that her children were so excited, they couldn’t wait to tell everyone.
+One mum told me that her children were so excited about her having a new baby that they couldn’t wait to tell everyone.
 In the middle of the deli, hanging over the butcher’s counter or in the fruit shop, her daughter would shout out, ‘Mummy’s having a baby!’ and her son would chorus, ‘And Daddy’s having a horse!’

 When I asked my friend whether her little boy seriously believed that his dad had a horse in his belly, my friend simply laughed.
 For her it was just a funny thing her little boy came out with one day, end of story.

-While the other mothers’ chatted over morning tea, I went to my bag and slid out my writing journal and wrote down those two sentences – ‘Mummy’s having a baby.’
+While the other mothers chatted over morning tea, I went to my bag and got out my writing book that I carry mostly everywhere and wrote down those two sentences – ‘Mummy’s having a baby.’
 ‘And Daddy’s having a horse.’
-I drew a red square around those words because I felt a zing, some inner recognition that this tiny moment had the potential to be transformed into a story.
+I drew a red oblong around those words because I felt a zing, some inner recognition that this tiny moment had the potential to be transformed into a story.

 Later, I couldn’t stop thinking about that little boy.
-What would it be like to be so convinced that your daddy was going to have a horse, that whenever you rested your head against his hairy belly, you were sure you could hear it burp?
+What would it be like to be so convinced that your daddy was going to have a horse, that whenever you rested your head against his hairy belly, you were sure you could hear the horse burp?
 What would it be like to make plans for where the horse would sleep?
 What would it be like to turn up at the hospital with your grandparents, expecting and hoping to see the horse?
-How would you feel when you realised that after all that hoping and expecting there was no horse and never would be?
+How would you feel when you realized that after all that hoping and expecting, there was no horse and never would be?

-Lastly, I wanted to show the gentle way Lachlan’s love for his baby brother creeps up on him, in the midst of dirty nappies and milky burps and warm baths.
+Lastly, I wanted to show the gentle way Lachlan’s love for his baby brother creeps up on him, amid milky burps, warm baths and dirty nappies.

-Shortlisted 2006: Children’s Book Council Australia Book of the Year Award (CBCA) for Early Childhood
+Shortlisted 2006: The Children’s Book Council Australia Book of the Year Award (CBCA) for Early Childhood.